FraunhoferIOSB/goose_dataset/README.md

 </div>

-This repository contains some tools for training and benchmarking with the GOOSE Dataset.
+This branch contains the scripts and tools to work with the GOOSE Dataset and run baseline experiments for the Field Robotics workshop challenge at ICRA 2025.

 ## Download